felixduvallet/ros-travis-integration/README.md

 # ROS variables:

 There are two variables you may want to change:
-  - ROS_DISTRO (default is indigo).
-Note that packages must be available for ubuntu 14.04 trusty.
+  - ROS_DISTRO (default is indigo): Note that packages must be available for ubuntu 14.04 trusty.
-  - ROSINSTALL_FILE (default is dependencies.rosinstall inside the repo
+  - ROSINSTALL_FILE (default is dependencies.rosinstall in repo): This file
-    root).
-This should list all necessary repositories in wstool format (see the ros wiki).
+    list all necessary repositories in wstool format (see the ros wiki).
 If the file does not exists then nothing happens.
+  - CATKIN_OPTIONS (default is catkin.options in repo): File **whose contents** specify the options passed to catkin_make.
+If this file does not exist, catkin_make is called without options.
+For example, you can have catkin *not* build several packages by putting this inside the file:

+        -DCATKIN_BLACKLIST_PACKAGES=pkg_a;pkg_b

 # Private repositories: